Linnea87/sheriffs-word-hunt/README.md

 [View Kanban](https://github.com/users/Linnea87/projects/14)

 ### UML Diagram
-The UML diagram was created in [**Lucidchart**](https://www.lucidchart.com/) and outlines the flow between Activities, Fragments, and the Repository layer.
-It serves as a blueprint for the app’s architecture and game progression.
+The UML diagram was created in [Lucidchart](https://www.lucidchart.com/) and provides a high-level overview of the app’s architecture.
+It focuses on the main structural components and their relationships.
+As the project naturally evolved during the development process, the final implementation differs slightly from the original design.
+For this reason, the diagram does not include smaller helper classes or utility files and should be viewed as a conceptual guide rather than an exact representation of the full codebase.
 ![UML Diagram](docs/uml_diagram_v2.png)

 ## Design